These lovely Tokyo sites light up at night

 Tokyo At Night: Kabuki-chō

-In Kabuki-chō, the day starts when the sun goes down.
+The Hanazono Shrine, where everybody in the neighborhood makes offerings to ensure good business In Kabuki-chō, the day starts when the sun goes down.
 The streets are thronged with those who are looking for a good time, and those who are looking to provide it.
-I got to know this area pretty well when I was researching Fallen Angel, the second book in my mystery series, because it mostlyContinue reading “Tokyo At Night: Kabuki-chō”
+I got to know this area pretty well when IContinueContinue reading “Tokyo At Night: Kabuki-chō”

 Holiday Lights Just Don’t Get Any Better Than This!